intellectoc/iterm2-configs/README.md

 13. Searchable Scrollback: You can easily search through your terminal history to find and reuse commands or output.

 iTerm2 is widely used by developers, sysadmins, and anyone who frequently works in a command-line environment on macOS.
 Its extensive features and customizability make it a powerful tool for improving productivity and enhancing the terminal experience.

+It integrates smoothly with  "Oh My Zsh," which is a popular open-source framework for managing the Zsh (Z Shell) configuration